jinghuazhao/INF/docs/rsid/README.md

     Moreover, the mean and variance of $R^2$ are known to be ${1}/{(N-1)}$ and ${2(N-2)}/{[(N-1)^2(N+1)]}$, respectively.

-    To obtain a coherent estimates of the variances of both forms we resort to variance of a ratio (R/S).
+    To obtain a coherent estimates of the asymptotic means and variances of both forms we resort to variance of a ratio (R/S).
 All the required elements are listed in a table below.

     Linear regression | $t$-statistic
     ------------------|--------------